ihollander/console-hog/README.md

 ## Disclaimer

-This is definitely not a package meant to show you the dangers storing sensitive information in `localStorage`, don't worry 😉
+This is definitely not a package meant to show you the dangers of storing sensitive information in `localStorage`, don't worry 😉